-The Series V Perpetual Cumulative Second Preferred Shares are redeemable at the option of the Company on October 3, 2017, at the stated value plus accrued and unpaid dividends.
+The Series V Perpetual Cumulative Second Preferred Shares are redeemable at the option of the Company at the stated value plus accrued and unpaid dividends.

-(2) Cumulative, payable quarterly as and when declared by the Board.
+Cumulative, payable quarterly as and when declared by the Board.

 Dividend rate will reset on the date redeemable/convertible and every five years thereafter at a rate equal to the Government of Canada yield plus the reset premium noted.